1997–98 A Group

 The 1997–98 A Group was the 50th season of the A Football Group, the top Bulgarian professional league for association football clubs, since its establishment in 1948.

 Overview

 It was contested by 16 teams, and Litex Lovech won the championship.

+Team information

+Stadia and locations

+The following teams have ensured their participation in A Group for season 1997–98 (listed in alphabetical order):